Fund Accountant Jobs in USA with Visa Sponsorship

 Do fund accountant roles qualify for H-1B sponsorship?

-Yes, fund accountant positions typically qualify as specialty occupations under H-1B requirements.
+Yes, fund accountant positions typically qualify as specialty occupations under H-1B visa requirements.
 The role requires specialized knowledge of investment accounting, fund operations, and regulatory compliance that directly relates to accounting or finance degree requirements.
 USCIS generally accepts these positions when properly documented.

 What degree do I need for fund accounting H-1B sponsorship?